Vetrivel-py/File-Encypted-/README.md

 ## About the GUI App
 This is a simple GUI app that Encrypt/Decrpyt a local file in your PC.

-I have used a simple formula to encrypt each characters in the file, and create a new file with the encrpyted data in it.
-Similarly, you can decrpyt, it decrpyts the file and stores it in a new file and deletes the old one.
+I have used ***Symmetric Encryption*** to encrypt the file, and create a new file with the encrpyted data in it.
+Similarly, you can decrpyt the file.

 I have created a simple GUI using tkinter (a python package) to create the user interface (Simple GUI) that allows users to select the to whether encrypt or decrpyt a file and to choose the loaction of the source file using a file expolerer.